Making an impact with every transaction

 Here’s how to notify your financial institution to direct the interest to AREF.

-Review the instructions to financial institution from industry member form Instructions to Financial Institution from Industry Member.
+Review the instructions for financial institutions from licensee Instructions to Financial Institution from Licensee Form.

 Keep a copy of the remittance forms, acknowledged by the bank, for your records.
 We will monitor the remittances received from the bank to ensure we’re receiving the funds as directed.